practicalli/spacemacs/clojure-repl/component-lifecycle.md

 ((clojure-mode . ((cider-refresh-before-fn . "practicalli.dev/reset"))))
 ```

 `SPC f s` to save the file.
-Refresh a buffer from the project or open a new file to trigger the reading of the `.deir-locals.el` configuration by Emacs.
+Refresh a buffer from the project or open a new file to trigger the reading of the `.dir-locals.el` configuration by Emacs.

 Alternatively, if a namespace refresh is not required, configure the `.dirs-local.el` file to call `stop` then `start`.